 Applicants should have an understanding of the role of physiotherapy practice and research within the current health and wellbeing agenda.
 Relevant visits to clinical locations, voluntary work or part-time employment in an area where the impact of disability is experienced are desirable, but not essential.
 Students have to clearly articulate their motivations for applying to the DPT programme.

-It should be noted that the ability to meet the above criteria does not guarantee a place on the Programme.
+It should be noted that the ability to meet the above criteria does not guarantee a place on the course.
 Prospective students complete the University's postgraduate application form which goes to central admissions.
 Central admissions screen applications on the basis of the admission criteria.

 Students should enter the Doctor of Physiotherapy (Pre-registration) programme at a level appropriate to their prior learning and qualifications.